wp-plugins/wp-jump-menu/readme.txt

 == Changelog ==

 = 2.2.8 =
-* Added the ability to shows Drafts.
+* Added the ability to show Drafts.

 = 2.2.7 =
 * Updated the code for insertion into the WP Admin Bar.
 WP compliant now.